 *** Caribbean – Anguilla, Antigua and Barbuda, Bahamas, Barbados, Bermuda, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guadeloupe, Haiti, Jamaica, Martinique, Montserrat, Netherlands Antilles, Puerto Rico, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Islands, Virgin Islands (British) and Virgin Islands (US).

 The countries of Egypt, the Canary Islands, Morocco and Tunisia can be covered with our European travel insurance policies.
-Please note that Algeria, Israel, Jordan, Lebanon and Libya are not included in our European policies and can be covered on our Worldwide (exc.
-USA, the Caribbean and Canada) and Worldwide (inc. USA, the Caribbean and Canada) areas.
+Please note that Algeria, Israel, Jordan, Lebanon and Libya are not included in our European policies and can be covered on our Worldwide (except the USA, Canada, Mexico and the Caribbean) and Worldwide areas.

 The Lapland region stretches across Finland and Sweden and is included under our European travel insurance policies.

 We can cover you to travel to multiple destinations as part of one trip.
 A trip is considered to be from the date that you leave your home country until the date that you return to your home country (or your final destination if it is a one-way trip).
 You need to ensure that the policy covers you for all the regions that you plan to travel to and certain terms and conditions will apply.
-For example, if you will be travelling to India, stopping off for a week in Bulgaria, you will need to choose the Worldwide (exc.
-USA, the Caribbean and Canada) as this area includes both of those countries.
+For example, if you will be travelling to India, stopping off for a week in Bulgaria, you will need to choose the Worldwide (except the USA, Canada, Mexico and the Caribbean) as this area includes both of those countries.

 Certain non-European countries like Egypt, Turkey, Morocco and Tunisia are included under our European policies.
-If you're not travelling to one of these countries you can upgrade your annual multi-trip policy to include worldwide cover for an additional premium.
-Please call our customer services team on 0330 400 1383 to arrange this.
+If you’re not travelling to one of these countries you can upgrade your annual multi-trip policy to include worldwide cover for an additional premium.
+Please contact us to arrange this.
 Alternatively, you can purchase a single trip policy.

 You could also purchase a separate single trip policy but upgrading your annual multi-trip policy to include worldwide cover might work out cheaper.